 You must apply prior to enrolment.
 RPL and Cross Credit cannot be awarded for a course if you are enrolled in that course.
 An original transcript or notice of results from the institute at which you previously studied (or verified copies) will be required for all applications.

 For further information and enquiries about RPL and Cross Credit please contact Programme Secretary.

 Your study pathway could progress onto:

-■ New Zealand Certificate in Information Technology Essentials [level 4]
+- NZ Certificate in Information Technology Essentials [Level 4]

 Academic Learning Services

 Academic Learning Services is here to assist you on your journey towards the successful completion of your studies at EIT.
 Our aim is for you to become confident, competent and independent learners.